otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/03-styling.md

 ## Styled Components

-`styled-components` is a library that allows you to write CSS styles in JavaScript.
+`styled-components` is a library that allows you to write **CSS** styles in **JavaScript**.
 It uses a technique called "tagged template literals" to create a component that has the styles attached to it.
-It allows you to create and use your own custom components that are already styled, rather than having to add class names to existing HTML elements.
+It allows you to create and use your own custom components that are already styled, rather than having to add class names to existing **HTML** elements.

 For example, you can use the styled function from the library to create a `Button` that has its own styles: